Wacky-Mole/RareMagicPortal_3_Plus/README.md

 - **My Wife again for putting up with all my modding time and being awesome.**
 - Special thanks to:
   - The **OdinPlus Team** for their guidance and support.
   - The **Blaxx** for making TargetPortal easy to patch.
 Seriously, I probably overrode half of the patches in this Target Portal to get compatibility.
 I am glad it worked out.
+I'll happily take TargetPortal off your hands though :wink:
   -  **GraveBear** for updated icons.
 - Assets provided by the **Unity Asset Store**:
   - [Alchemy and Magic Pack](https://assetstore.unity.com/packages/3d/props/interior/free-alchemy-and-magic-pack-142991)